micro-nova/AmpliPi/DEVELOPING.md

 # Developing for the AmpliPi Project
 Thanks for considering developing for AmpliPi.
 We appreciate your support!

+## Testing remotely for an AmpliPi Controller
+1. Checkout this repo on a linux based system (a git bash shell on windows works fine as well).
+1. Make changes with your favorite editor, we suggest vscode
+1. Use `scripts/deploy` to deploy the latest software.
+   The pi must have access to the internet to successfully run this script.
+1. ssh into the AmpliPi with `ssh pi@amplipi.local`, the default password is raspberry (you can change it to whatever)
+1. Change directory to the development root `~/amplipi-dev` (this is where deploy put the software)
+1. To run the amplipi server in debug mode Over an ssh connection, run `./scripts/run_debug_webserver` it will run a debug webserver on [amplipi.local:5000](http://amplipi.local:5000).
+1. Restart amplipi service (it was stopped by `./scripts/run_debug_webserver`) with `sudo systemctl restart amplipi`.

+## Testing locally on an AmpliPi Controller over SSH
+1. Make a git checkout at `~/amplipi-dev` using `git checkout https://github.com/micro-nova/AmpliPi ~/amplipi-dev` (you may need to delete `amplipi-dev` if it already exists)
+1. Change directory to amplipi-dev `cd ~/amplipi-dev`
+1. Make changes using your favorite editor
+1. To run the amplipi server in debug mode, run `./scripts/run_debug_webserver` it will run a debug webserver on [amplipi.local:5000](http://amplipi.local:5000).

+## Different development setups
 Many of you will not have the luxury of having an AmpliPi system to test with, after all they are not currently available.
-## Different development setups
 Below are a couple of different ways you can start developing for the AmpliPi without an actual system:
 * Mocked out audio and mocked out controller (needs: debian based system such as Pi or Ubuntu)